Germany at the UEFA Women's Championship: Euro 1989

 Unbeaten and conceded the West German team survived the qualification as a group winner.
 In the quarter-finals, it was against the CSSR to qualify for the finals.
 This succeeded after a 1–1 draw away and a 2–0 home game.
 The DFB applied for a successful qualification for the finals and was awarded the contract.

 The tournament was the breakthrough for West German women's football, which until then was still ridiculed and vilified.
 In the semi-finals, the West German team met in victory he Leimbachstadion on Italy.
 After extra time, it was 1: 1, so that followed a penalty shootout.
 Here goalkeeper Marion Isbert became a heroine when she first parried a penalty and then transformed herself.
 For the first time, a women's football match was broadcast live on West German television.

 On 2 July 1989, the Bisanz team met Norway in the final.
 The venue was the Stadium at the Bremen Bridge in Osnabrück.
 Although Norway went into the match as a favorite, but the West German team could inspire the audience with a furious 4: 1 victory.
 West Germany was European champion for the only time.

+Euro 1991

 Euro 1993

 To qualify for the quarter-finals, the DFB selection had to play only one game.
 Because of civil war it in Yugoslavia, the team's home game was relocated from the Balkans to Sofia, which the German team won 3–0.
 Yugoslavia relinquished the second leg and the Bisanz-Elf continued without a fight.
 In the quarter-finals the opponent was called Russia.
 In Moscow Germany won 7–0 and thus made the qualification perfect.
 The 0: 0 in the return match in Rheine had only statistical value.

 As successful as the qualification went, the result was disappointing at the European Championship which took place in Italy.
 As in 1989 and 1991, the semi-final opponent was Italy.
 This time the German Elf was without Fortune.
 In the 100th minute, Jutta Nardenbach received the Red Card and on Penalties the hosts prevailed.